 We arrived at Farrell-McWhirter Park on a cool and dark afternoon with a light drizzle.
 (A little rain doesn’t stop us!)

 Along with nature trails, the park has a children’s farm.
 It’s open daily with horses, pigs, chickens, and a donkey who “hee-hawed” every now and then.
 The farm area offers short walks to the animals, horseback riding with advanced registration, and an outdoor nature school.

 We walked past the red barn and the farm to enter the park.
 Bathrooms and washrooms were available near the front of the park.
 Walking up the paved path, we were immediately covered by a canopy of tall trees.
 We veered off the path onto the first trail, one of five different trail loops ranging from .03 to 0.5 miles.
 We spent the whole afternoon and hiked three of the five loops.

 Each walk takes you over creeks and boardwalks in a very dense forest.
 We veered off the path a few times to splash in streams, throw rocks, shimmy across large fallen logs, and balance on tree stumps.

-It began to hail at one point of our hike.
+It began to hail at one point during our hike.
 We stood and tried to catch the balls of ice in our mouths.

-Raincoats are necessary for this trip.
+On wet weather days, raincoats are necessary for this trip.
 So are boots.
 You go through lots of soft ground, dirt, and mud.
-We had masks handy but didn’t run into any fellow hikers.
-On the east and west sides of the park there are places to rest for a picnic, ride on the tire swing, pump our legs on the swings and run in open pastures.
+The trails are relatively quiet with few people hiking.
+On the east and west sides of the park, there are places to rest for a picnic, ride on the tire swing, pump our legs on the swings and run in open pastures.